The instrument sits at the straight-through position of the Ritchey Chretien

 - An all-sky camera will provide real-time monitoring of sky conditions,

-and these images will be archived in a way that they are readily accessible
+and these images will (eventually) be archived in a way that they are readily accessible

 after the fact.

 These results made use of the Discovery Channel Telescope at Lowell Observatory.
-Lowell is a private, non-profit institution dedicated to astrophysical research and public appreciation of astronomy and operates the DCT in partnership with Boston University, the University of Maryland and the University of Toledo.
-LMI was funded by the National Science Foundation via AST-1005313.
+Lowell is a private, non-profit institution dedicated to astrophysical research and public appreciation of astronomy and operates the DCT in partnership with Boston University, Northern Arizona University, the University of Maryland and the University of Toledo.
+Partial support of the DCT was provided by Discovery Communications.
+LMI was funded by the National Science Foundation via grant AST-1005313.